GoogleCloudPlatform/gke-anthos-holistic-demo/README.md

 * [Monitoring with Stackdriver](holistic-demo/monitoring/README.md) - Learn how GKE Clusters send metrics to Stackdriver to monitor your cluster and container application performance.

 ## Teardown

+This teardown step will remove the base GKE cluster and supporting resources that each topic area uses.
+Only perform the following procedures when you have completed all the desired topics and wish to fully remove all demo resources.

 If you have completed any of the [guided-demos](#guided-demos), be sure to follow the __Teardown__ section of each one to fully remove the resources that were created.
 After those are removed, you can remove the base cluster and its supported resources.